Table of Contents

 Does your contact center even have a requirement for call pop?
 And if so, how can you identify it?

-You need to know what the AHT average is in your contact center.
-The formula for calculating AHT is = (TotalTalkTime+TotalHoldTime+AfterCallWorkTime)
+You need to know what the AHT average is for your contact center.
+As you already know, AHT is the sum of the talk time, hold time, and ACW, divided by the total calls handled.

-Call Abandon Rate (%) = No. of calls offered – No.of calls handled X 100
+Call Abandon Rate (%) = No. of calls offered – No.of calls handled /No. of calls offered X 100

 The current industry standard for call abandonment rate is between 5% – 8%.
 A call abandonment rate of 10% is considered ‘high’ according to industry standards.

-If improving these numbers is something that is required for your call center, you can explore using call pop.
+If improving these numbers is something that is required for your call centre, you can explore using call pop.

 Some of the capabilities of our call center call pop includes –

-Showing caller information such as appointments, recall, family members appointment., insurance, etc.
+- Showing caller information such as appointments, recall, family members appointments., insurance, etc.